FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/isolated_environments_with_pyspark.md

 ## Conclusion

 Setting up an isolated environment like this is a bit cumbersome and surely also somewhat hacky.
-Still, in our use-case it served us quite well and allowed the data scientists to set up their specific environments without admin rights.
+Still, in our use-case it served us quite well and allowed the data scientists to set up their specific environments without access to the cluster's nodes.
 Since the explained method also works with [Jupyter][] this is not only useful for production but also for proof-of-concepts.
 That being said, we still hope that soon there will be an official solution by the Spark project itself.

 [PySpark]: http://spark.apache.org/docs/latest/api/python/pyspark.html